Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If your Beagle should have an accident in the home, you will need to clean it quickly before the proteins get into the air.
 An enzyme cleaner will work best because it will destroy the organic proteins, eliminating the threat.
 These enzyme cleaners also work well for cleaning up saliva.

-While a Beagle is not hypoallergenic, they are only moderate shedders, so there is a chance you won’t be affected unless you are highly sensitive, especially if you keep in mind the things we mentioned above.
-We recommend bringing one home for a day or two and keeping it in a designated area to see how you and other family members react.
-If everyone pets the dog and washes their hands and is reaction-free, the Beagle may be able to stay, and you can try it out in a larger area.
+While a Beagle is not hypoallergenic, they are only a moderate shedder, so there is a chance you won’t be affected unless you are highly sensitive, especially if you keep in mind the tips mentioned here.
+We recommend fostering this breed for a day or two and keeping them in a designated area of the house to see how you and other family members react.
+If everyone pets the dog (and washes their hands) and is reaction free, the Beagle may be able to stay, and you can try them out in a larger area.

 Featured Image: Olga Melnichuk, Shutterstock